c2ramel/fpga-project-slot-machine/README.md

 If you need to verify or change pin mappings, the full list is available in `docs/pin_assignment_updated.txt`.
 The project is pre-configured for the standard DE10-Lite GPIO header layout used in `Lab 10`.

 ---
-*Created for the Digital Integrated Circuit Design Final Project.*
+*Created for the Digital Integrated Circuit Design Final Project by Google's Gemini AI.*